 Zinc PC Loading + ROS Generation

-In this experiment, we confirmed the loading of ZnPC onto the GI sequence through the use of scanning spectrophotometry.
+In this experiment, we confirmed the loading of ZnPC onto the GI sequence using scanning spectrophotometry.
 Following that, we performed a singlet oxygen sensor green assay to evaluate reactive oxygen production in response to laser irradiation.

-Zinc phthalocyanine (ZnPC), a photosensitizer, is commonly used in photodynamic therapy (PDT).
+ZnPc, a photosensitizer, is commonly used in photodynamic therapy (PDT).
 This involves the use of light to induce cell death via the generation of reactive oxygen species.
-After ZnPC loads onto the G-quadruplex through 𝜋-stacking interactions, ZnPC-DNA complexes absorb light in the red spectrum due to a phenomenon called the bathochromic shift .
-Therefore, if loading succeeded, we’d expect to see a peak in absorbance at 680 nm.
+After ZnPC loads onto the G-quadruplex through 𝜋-stacking interactions, ZnPC-DNA complexes absorb at 680 nm due to a phenomenon called the bathochromic shift .
+Therefore, we expect to see a peak in the red spectrum if loading was successful.

-Under physiological conditions, ZnPC is not soluble and instead forms aggregates that do not effectively generate reactive oxygen species (ROS) upon irradiation .
+Under physiological conditions, ZnPC is insoluble and forms aggregates that do not effectively generate reactive oxygen species (ROS) during irradiation .
 Therefore, a carrier is necessary for solubilization and induction of therapeutic effects.
-Based on this information, we’d expect greater ROS generation from bound ZnPC as compared to unbound.
+Based on this, we would expect greater ROS generation from bound ZnPC than unbound ZnPC.

 Image 1: ZnPC loaded onto the G-quadruplex